Homework PracticeSign Up

 Question 7mcq

-Which answer shows correct understanding of compare muscle tissue types?
+Which answer shows correct understanding of striated, smooth and cardiac muscle tissues?

 A.Xylem transports water and minerals, while phloem transports food.